Am I a Candidate for Dental Implants Avondale, AZ

 If you have ever wondered, "Am I a candidate for dental implants?" we encourage you to call (623) 476-1007 and schedule an appointment with our Avondale, AZ dental office.
 Dr. Scfaru can conduct an examination and take X-rays to determine if you qualify for implant surgery, and if not, what it will take to get you there.
-At Apple Tree Dentistry, LLC, we will work with you to come up with the best way to replace your missing teeth, even if that means conducting additional procedures to ensure that you do qualify.
+At Apple Tree Dental Studio, we will work with you to come up with the best way to replace your missing teeth, even if that means conducting additional procedures to ensure that you do qualify.

 Yes, you are.
 However, you may need to wear an orthodontic solution to create space for the implant first.
 It is unwise to attempt to place an implant when there is not sufficient space.
 Placing a dental implant without the proper amount of space will only exacerbate the challenges you have.
 It is important to time the procedure correctly and properly place the implant in an area that we prepare to support the implant.
 Since the process requires oral surgery, it pays to do it right the first time.

 Is there a cutoff age for dental implants?